 Getting Started

-This guide shows step by step how to install and use NRules rules engine.
+This guide shows step by step how to install and use NRules rules engine to create an auto insurance quote calculator that has its logic encoded as standalone rules, separated from the application logic.

 Installing NRules